gaskyk/gaskyk.github.io/_posts/2021-09-06-Writing-a-good-application-for-a-data-scientist-job-in-government.md

 ---
 layout: single
-title:  "Writing a good application for a data scientist job in government"
+title:  "Writing an application for a data scientist job in government"
 date:   2021-09-06 08:38:07 +0000
 ---

-I&#39;m a data scientist for a UK government department, and have been involved in more recruitment campaigns than I care to remember.
-As a result I have probably read hundreds of job applications and have some tips on how to make a good application for a data science position at any level.
+I&#39;m a data scientist for a UK government department, and have been involved in a number of recruitment campaigns over the years, so have been on both sides of the fence both as a candidate and a recruiter.
+As a result I have some tips on how to make an application for a data science position at any level.

 ## Use the STAR method